SandwichGouda/Data/Data.md

 - It is actually used and embedded into ``apt``
 - ``apt`` is a frontend that simplifies the usage of APT by combining ``dpkg``, ``apt-cache``, ``apt-get``, ``apr-mark``, ``apt-file``, and more.
 - You can use local mirrors to be able to work 100% offline !
+- `apt` is the package manager for Ubuntu/Debian
+- `pacman` is the package manager on Arch
+- `yum` is the one for Redhat/Fedora

 #### How APT Works